Financial Universe

 With Embedded Finance, now we have more momentum.
 Today different established companies start providing financial services in our region, which enables a wider range of alternatives.

-Besides, that transformation brings the opportunity to financially include a number of people who weren’t commercially interesting for banks in the past.
-After that change, they are able to use financial services—also because those new players have a different understanding of that consumer profile.
+Furthermore, this transformation brings the possibility of financial inclusion of several people who were not of commercial interest to the banks.
+As a result of this change, they are now able to use financial services, also because these new players have a different understanding of this consumer profile.

 That’s why today the friction for someone to have their first account or start having access to products of that kind is significantly diminishing.
 You might not be banked, but you somehow leverage some non-financial solution offered by some company.